ShellCode33/VM-Detection/paper/31_common.md

 Finally, low resources may be an indication that the operating system is running inside a sandbox or virtual machine.
 It surely cannot be used as the only clue but it can lead you to investigate: most sandboxes are ran on the laptop of the analyst, who often will give the fewest resources they can.
-That is why we look for resources below 3 vCPUs or 3 GB of RAM.
+This is why we consider machines with low resources (below 3GB of RAM and 3 CPUs) to be virtual machines.